 In the future, corporations have taken over the world and banned sex.
-A group of rebellious high school students devise a way to go back in time to the present day and try change history to prevent that from ...
+A group of rebellious high school students devise a way to go back in time and change history to prevent that from ...

 In the future, corporations have taken over the world and banned sex.
-A group of rebellious high school students devise a way to go back in time to the present day and try change history to prevent that from happening.Written by
+A group of rebellious high school students devise a way to go back in time and change history to prevent that from happening.Written by

 16 of 22 people found this review helpful.

 Was this review helpful to you?